 I continued with my walk, grateful that my brother was coming back on Sunday and would take Sage with him.
 I was getting tired of having to walk the dog twice a day.
 At least my Pet-Rock didn’t require walks and he didn’t shit on my carpets.

 Saturday came with the familiar summer heat.
 The city was quiet, as many people left to go to the beaches.
 The rest stayed in suburbia, and left Manhattan to us locals to enjoy.
 I had not decided what to do about my so called date.
 I guess I would venture to the restaurant and play it by ear.

 I spent the day running around, getting things done that I neglected earlier.
 At 6 p.m.
 I took a shower and cleaned up.
 While in the shower I wondered why I was going through all this trouble.
 I had not had to meet the parents of any girl since I left high school.
 It was not as if I was going to ask for her hand in marriage.
 This was supposed to be a casual dinner.
-Then I saw her face.
+Then I saw her face in my mind.
 She was stunning.
 I couldn’t wait to see her again.

 At 7 p.m.
 I entered the restaurant.
 It was a typical Italian restaurant in New York.
 Autographed pictures of famous people adorned the walls and the tables sported red checkerboard tablecloths.
 The tables were almost all full.
 Most of the customers were of Italian origin and speaking English mixed with Italian in a loud voice.